darioskpavoni/gitlab-discord-bot/README.md

 ## Introduction

-GitLab Discord Bot is a customized bot that helps you to manage and organize your GitLab merge requests and notifications on Discord.
-If you're struggling with managing your GitLab MRs, this bot might help you to solve your problems.
+Behold, the GitLab Discord Bot - a custom solution that delivers instant notifications and comprehensive lists of active merge requests assigned to you!
+Struggling to stay on top of your GitLab MRs?
+Say goodbye to organizational headaches and let this bot revolutionize your workflow.
+Keep in mind that while the bot does not let you manage your MRs, it provides valuable data on new requests and active assignments with ease.

 ## Motivation